 Pros & Cons of Invoice Factoring With No Credit Check

 When deciding if invoice factoring is the best choice for your business, the most critical thing to consider is if you are comfortable assigning customer relationships to a third party, as well as if the convenience of no repayment is worth the associated costs for invoice factoring.

 The pros of invoice factoring include:

 - Repayment is automatic: When you factor your invoices, collecting the invoices becomes the responsibility of the factoring company.
 This means that rather than making payments, the factoring company collects the payments directly from your customers.

 - Collection is easier: If you are having trouble collecting payment for invoices, an invoice factor provider may be able to get better results.
 They have extensive experience collecting invoices, and by factoring those invoices, the responsibility of collecting them becomes theirs.

-The cons invoice factoring are:
+The cons invoice factoring include:

 - Your factoring company may contact your customers: Selling your invoices also means that the factoring company may be in contact with your customers about payment.
 The extent of these relationships can vary with factoring companies, but factoring companies often work with businesses in similar industries.
-So your customers may already be familiar with them.

 - Costs are high: Invoice factoring can be very expensive, especially if you were able to get the invoices paid before factoring.
 Fees range from 0.25% to 1.35% per week, which can add up quickly for an invoice due in 90 days.